carnmo/carnmo/articles/a-technology-minimalism-manifesto.md

 * Drop all incoming ping requests.
 * Do not use standard ports for common network services like FTP and SSH.
 * Use a VPN.
-* Do not under any circumstance use a cloud-based password manager.
-Instead, use a local password manager such as KeePass.
+* Use a password manager with a strong master key.
 * Backup your password database regularly.
 * Use a 2FA/TOTP solution that does not require you to first authenticate with Big Tech.
 * Disable password authentication and use SSH key pairs to authenticate to remote systems.